Grace Mary Crowfoot: Life and work in Egypt and Sudan

-In 1909 Hood married John Winter Crowfoot, whom she had met years before in Lincoln.
+In 1909 Molly married John Winter Crowfoot, whom she had met years before in Lincoln.
 He was now the Assistant Director of Education in Sudan and she joined him in Cairo where their eldest daughters were born: Dorothy, Joan and Elisabeth.
 One who became acquainted with the Crowfoots during their years in Sudan, Babikr Bedri, refers to Mrs Crowfoot as "that gracious, unassuming, well-educated lady".

 Activities

 Crowfoot learned to take photographs and these illustrate the first of several botanical volumes she produced during their years in Egypt, Sudan and Palestine.
 In subsequent publications she reverted to line-drawings of her own, feeling that photographs could not represent with sufficient accuracy and clarity the detail of particular plants and flowers.
-(After her death many of her field drawings of wild plants from North Africa and the Middle East were deposited with Kew Gardens in London.)
+(After her death many of her field drawings of wild plants from Northeast Africa and the Middle East were deposited with Kew Gardens in London.)

 In 1916, in the middle of the First World War, Crowfoot and her husband moved to the Sudan, far from the fighting and remote from the expatriate society of Cairo.
 There were few white people in Khartoum, none of them women.
 Her husband was in charge of education and antiquities in the region, becoming Director of Gordon College (today Khartoum University).
-Crowfoot immersed herself in the life of the local women across the Nile in Omdurman.
+Meanwhile, Molly immersed herself in the life of the local women across the Nile in Omdurman.

 To engage them in conversation she took up the spinning and weaving that occupied much of their time and became a proficient weaver herself, learning to weave cloth on primitive looms.
 Later she published two papers on this topic.
 At the request of Flinders Petrie, she compared these methods with the model illustrating Ancient Egyptian methods of spinning and weaving then recently discovered in an 11th dynasty tomb.
 The techniques and equipment, she found, had changed little since those times.